 Pour starter and yeast into bowl and add water, mixing until the starter breaks up a bit.

-Add flours and salt and mix for a couple of minutes.
+Add flours and mix for a couple of minutes.
 The dough will be heavy and shaggy.
-Let it rest for 5 or 10 minutes, covered with plastic (I put a plastic tray over my bowl).
+Make a slight pool in the top of the dough and add the salt, with 1 teaspoon of water.
+Let it rest for 10-15 minutes, covered with plastic (I put a plastic tray over my bowl).

-Put a little olive oil in your palm and oil the counter so it has a very thin sheen of oil on it.
+Optional: Put a little olive oil in your palm and oil the counter so it has a very thin sheen of oil on it.
 The oil should keep the dough from sticking.
 Do not flour the counter.
-(This tip on oiling comes from Dan Lepard.)
+(This tip on oiling comes from Dan Lepard, but I find it's not absolutely necessary for the kneading).

-Use a scraper to move dough onto the counter and begin to knead by stretching and folding dough, trying to use your finger tips.
+Use a scraper to move dough onto the counter and begin to knead by stretching and folding dough, trying to use your finger tips, and incorporating the salt.
 Tip: Click here to see a kneading video by Richard Bertinet on Gourmet.com, though he is demonstrating on a sweet dough.

 Oil the counter again if necessary and remove dough to counter.
 Stretch it until 1-inch thick then fold top and bottom in thirds like a letter.
 Do the same left to right.
 Click here for the Wild Yeast blog video of this technique.